GrapeCity/DsExcel-Java/README.md

 * Exception is thrown after adding a lot of hyperlinks then saving to Excel.(DOCXLS-1154)
 * Some text can not display completely in the exported pdf file.(DOCXLS-1156)
 * ArgumentOutOfRangeException is thrown on using Calculate method for a Workbook.(DOCXLS-1211)
-* If calculated result is too large(20+ digits) in the cell, the value acquired by GcExcel is horizontally reversed.(DOCXLS-1127)
+* If calculated result is too large(20+ digits) in the cell, the value acquired by DsExcel is horizontally reversed.(DOCXLS-1127)
-* There is a difference between the Excel display value and the Text value acquired by GcExcel.(DOCXLS-1128)
+* There is a difference between the Excel display value and the Text value acquired by DsExcel.(DOCXLS-1128)
 * When a cell referenced by a formula is moved by "Cut" method, the formula is not automatically updated.(DOCXLS-1210)
-* The exported pdf and Excel file is corrupted when using GcExcel in multiple threading.
+* The exported pdf and Excel file is corrupted when using DsExcel in multiple threading.
 (DOCXLS-1208)
 ## 2.2.1
 ### Bug fixed
-* GcExcel throws exception when loading ssjon with invalid image source.(DOCXLS-1115)
+* DsExcel throws exception when loading ssjon with invalid image source.(DOCXLS-1115)
 * Exception is thrown when opening an Excel with a lot of conditional formatting.(DOCXLS-1047)
 * Unable to export to PDF with a specified culture.(DOCXLS-1043)
 * The exported Excel file does not open correctly after loading ssjson.(DOCXLS-1076)